 No matter who you are, or what you believe, chaplaincy is here for you.

-There are regular services every week during the academic term:
+There are regular services every week while classes are in session during the academic term:

 Sunday at 11:00 AM: Holy Eucharist - A celebration of Holy Eucharist with hymns accompanied by the chapel organ.

 Sunday at 6:00 PM: Huron @ 6 - A celebration of Holy Eucharist incorporating reflective silence, incense, unaccompanied hymns, and chant.

 Wednesday at 11:30 AM: Holy Eucharist - A weekly celebration of Holy Eucharist.
 Followed by lunch-time fellowship hosted by the Faculty of Theology.

 Monday, Tuesday, and Thursday at 8:40 AM: Morning Prayer - A celebration of Morning Prayer according to the different forms of the Book of Alternative Services and the Book of Common Prayer.

 Friday at 8:40 AM: Centring Prayer - A reading from one of the masters of centring prayer followed by 20 minutes of silent, contemplative, mindful prayer.

 The Rev. Andrew Rampton is a graduate of Huron University College (MDiv, 2017) and the University of Manitoba (BA History, 2014).
 He is a deacon in the Anglican Church of Canada.
 He has previously worked as a research assistant, non-profit arts administrator, and parish organist and choirmaster.